juliogomez/netdevops/README.md

 Now you can test your local NSO installation.

-First setup the required structure and environment in your preferred directory.
+First, setup the required structure and environment in your preferred directory.

 ```
 ncs-setup --dest ~/ncs-run